MosDevx/MovieApiProject/README.md

 # 📖 [Movie Api] <a name="about-project"></a>

-> This project is application project about movie description user of application can like and leave comments

 **[Movie Api]** is a javascript project that fetches TV Show Data from an API
+## Video description <a name="video"></a>
+> This project is application project about movie description user of application can like and leave comments We built the application following the requirements from the github projects [`Kanban board`](https://github.com/users/MosDevx/projects/7/views/1), which we enjoyed using.😍

+You can find a video description of our project [here](https://drive.google.com/file/d/1UUzzP7FXdpw9hNdlCKP4KoaxuJm-YXyh/view?usp=sharing)👈😁

 ## 🛠 Built With <a name="built-with"></a>